JuliaLang/www.julialang.org/blog/2020/05/rr.md

 states as inputs, most instructions will produce a deterministic state as output.
 So where do all the subtle execution differences comes from that produce diverging executions and prevent bugs from reproducing?
-Well, the complete answer is complicated an has lots of details, but is roughly split up into:
+Well, the complete answer is complicated and has lots of details, but is roughly split up into:

 1) The input state is large.
 Probably the state of your entire hard drive and